Mirak005/Intro-canvas/README.md

-# Intro to HTML Canvas
+# Intro to Game Development with HTML Canvas
 HTML , css , javaScript
 An introduction to game development tutorial using vanilla JavaScript and HTML5 canvas.
 Build a complete brick-breaker game while learning the fundamentals of game development.